Murcul/humans-of-gitstart/docs/open-positions/2-designer.md

 - 🌏 Onsites
 - 🏝 Unlimited Paid Time Off
 - 🐣 Parental leave
+- 🖥️ WFH Budget
-- 🍽.
-Meals with fellow GitStarters
+- 🍽 Meals with fellow GitStarters
 - 📞 Something missing?
 Tell us

 ### Non-standard stuff

--  **10 years options exercise windows** — most startups employees never exercise their hard-earned equity options because the standard clause forces them to buy it within 3 months of departure.
+- **⚖️ 10 years options exercise windows** — most startups employees never exercise their hard-earned equity options because the standard clause forces them to buy it within 3 months of departure.
 We care so much about equity that on top of giving offers way above market, we switched to a new legal documents software solely because the old one didn’t support changing the default “3 months” to “10 years”.
 - **🛂 Visa Sponsorship:** Dream of living somewhere new?
 We'll help sponsor your application and help with the visa.
 - **👋 "We Got Your Back" Budget:** Life's little necessities shouldn't be a hassle.
 Need daycare, new glasses, or a taxi ride?
 Consider it covered.
 - **🌱 Growing You Budget:** Your personal and professional growth is our priority.
 Are you continuing your studies, studying something new or want to learn a new skill.
 We will help!